-Youth work involves the development of trusting relationships where it may be common for children to divulge personal information.
-Therefore, all leaders need to be aware that a child or a colleague may disclose that they are being abused or know of someone who is being abused.
+Youth work involves the development of trusting relationships where it may be common for children and young people to divulge personal information.
+Therefore, all leaders need to be aware that a child, young person or a colleague may disclose that they are being abused or know of someone who is being abused.

 Confidentiality is about managing sensitive information in a manner that is respectful, professional and purposeful.
-All information provided to the BB by a child or leader must be treated in a confidential manner.
+All information provided to the BB by a child, young person or leader must be treated in a confidential manner.
 All leaders have a responsibility to handle all sensitive information in line with the BB code of confidentiality.